 From Charlemagne to the Normans, the family line from him to Matilda, wife of William the Conqueror, skipped over anointed sovereigns for several generations, but ran through the counts and dukes of Flanders

 From Charlemagne to the very first Capetians, only one link in the chain was not an anointed sovereign: Herbert I, count of Vermandois.
 However, his daughter Beatrix married Robert I, king of W. Francis, who was an anointed sovereign (research may tell us she too was anointed as his queen).
 So from them all the way through the Valois to Catherine, who married Henry V, they were all anointed sovereigns.
 However, Catherine remarried to Owen Tudor, who was not an anointed sovereign.
-Then their son Edmund was not anointed sovereign and father of Henry VII.
+Then their son Edmund was not anointed sovereign and was the father of Henry VII, an anointed sovereign.

 Next, from the Normans, beginning with William the Conqueror, through most of the Plantagenets, the line of anointed sovereigns is unbroken.
 Henry I’s daughter, Matilda, was an Empress, so she was an anointed sovereign in Germany, but not in England.
 In England, she was titled “Lady of the English.”

 In the Plantagenet dynasty, due to the Wars of the Roses, the generations comprise anointed sovereigns but Queen Elizabeth II’s direct line skips over or bypasses Henry IV, Henry V, Henry VI and Richard III, but not Edward IV, a Yorkist.
-Four generations from Edward III to Henry VII, Tudor, were not anointed sovereigns, but that is due to the devastating Wars of the Roses.
+Four generations from Edward III to Henry VII, Tudor, were anointed sovereigns, but they are not directly related to HRH Elizabeth II.

-The anointed, royal line starts back up with Henry VII, the first Tudor.
-His surviving son Henry VIII produced heirs who were anointed monarchs: Edward VI, Mary I, and Elizabeth I. However, none of them produced an heir.
+The fist surviving son of Henry VII, the first Tudor, was Henry VIII.
+He produced heirs who were anointed monarchs: Edward VI, Mary I, and Elizabeth I. However, none of them produced an heir.

 The Tudors continue on through Henry VII’s daughter Margaret (and Henry VIII’s elder sister).
 Margaret and her husband James IV were anointed.
 Their son James V was anointed, and presumably so was his wife Mary of Guise.
 In a dynastic sense, the Tudors die out, but not genealogically.
 It continues genealogically through Mary Queen of Scots, daughter of James V and Mary of Guise, who was anointed.